SUMITDROY/NETFLIX-CLONE-HTML-CSS-/README.md

 # Netflix Clone

 This project is a Netflix clone built using HTML and CSS.
 I followed a YouTube tutorial and leveraged AI tools to assist in the development process.
 This was a learning experience to understand the structure and styling of the Netflix interface.
+Not perfect but it was fun.

 ## Technologies Used